computer-virus/WulffrithLauncher/Readme.md

-# Wulffrith Launcher
+# Wulffrith Launcher 1.0
-A W.I.P. launcher application for my friend which I pushed to a repo so he can see the progress.
+A launcher application for my friend which I pushed to a repo so he can see the progress.
 The goal is to make the launcher work relatively closely to the Windows 10 tiled start menu.
+The launcher is currently in its initial release state (1.0).
+For the time being, I plan to take a quick break from this project to work on other things.

 ## Launcher Roadmap